jeyzey/appbasky/README.md

 <img src="media/header.png" alt="AppBasky">

+<p><b>Self-service, on-demand application stacks.</b>
+Use the languages and tools you want.
+AppBasky includes pre-created container images and templates that allow you to build and deploy your favorite application frameworks, databases, and more.

 Start Your Engine!
 Accelerate your DevOps Performance using AppBasky.
 The AppBasky DevOps Acceleration Engine is delivered on a unique, complete, and fully integrated technology framework.
 <br>